FAQ on the Paleos®ULTRA

 Again, there's a natural assumption that metal = cold, hard and uncomfortable.
 And, again, in the case of Paleos®, it's different!
 We know of people who have run with bare feet on pavement and gotten bloody blisters.
 But, even for untrained users, it's almost impossible to get this kind of blisters when running and hiking with Paleos® on natural surfaces.If chain mail was aggressive to the skin and felt so uncomfortable, protective gloves made of this material would have long been replaced by something else.
 Instead, industry has been using ring mesh gloves, aprons and gauntlets for over 30 years.

 Another unique advantage, again a feature of the chain mail's structure and flexibility, is that it easily moves against your foot, reducing friction.
 A conventional shoe has full contact with most areas of the foot.
-When running, the shoe (when not wearing socks) drags against the skin (e.g. your heels) and pulls it with each step.
+When running, the shoe (when not wearing the savers) drags against the skin (e.g. your heels) and pulls it with each step.
 Particularly if the shoes are new and this happens over any length of time, the uppermost layer of the skin is heated by the friction, and it creates a blister, it can even burst, leaving a painful sore.

 Chain mail has no flat surfaces.
 The ring mesh is a kind of movable knobbly surface that moves according to chaotic principles.
 Additionally, the individual rings are round and very smooth.
 All the rings are angled relative to each other and when it comes to loads or pressure all rings move and slide within the mesh and along the skin.
 Thus, at each step, the individual ring edges are touching the skin in different spots each time.
 Compared to normal shoes the surface area a Paleo® contacts with the skin of your feet might only be about 10-15%.
 To get blisters when walking, hiking or even running with properly sized and fitted Paleos® is almost impossible!
 But it is not entirely excluded, of course.
 Especially when you have untrained soles or on longer running on very hard ground like gravel and/or without any previous training you have a chance to get them (as with any other shoe, to which one has not yet become accustomed)!